ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/dr-luis-walter-alvarez/index.md

 7. Do ONE of the following:
     A. Visit with someone who works in a STEM-related career.
 Discuss what you learned with your mentor.
     B. Learn about a career that depends on knowledge about science, technology, engineering, or mathematics.
 Discuss what you learned with your mentor.
 8. Learn about the scientific method (or scientific process).
-Discuss this with your mentor, and include a simple demonstration to show what you learned.
+Discuss this with your mentor and include a simple demonstration to show what you learned.
-9. Participate in a Nova- or other STEM-related activity in your Cub Scout den or pack meeting that is conducted by a Scout, Venturer, or Sea Scout who is working on his or her Supernova award.
+9. Participate in a Nova- or other STEM-related activity in your Cub Scout den or pack meeting that is conducted by a Boy Scout or Venturer who is working on his or her Supernova award.
 If this is not possible, participate in another Nova- or STEM-related activity in your den or pack meeting.
-10. Submit an [application for the Cub Scout Supernova](https://www.scouting.org/filestore/STEM/pdf/SupernovaApplication.pdf) award to the district STEM or advancement committee for approval.
+10. Submit [your application](../award-application.pdf) for the Cub Scout Supernova award to the district STEM or advancement committee for approval.
 {{/requirements}}